McGlash/Stock-data-analysis-with-VBA/README.md

-# VBA Challenge - The VBA of Wall Street
+# The VBA of Wall Street

 ## Background

-In this challenge, I used VBA scripting to analyze real stock market data.
+I used VBA scripting to analyze real stock market data.

 ### Data